AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 ![](assets/choose-mandatory.png)

+*Make the courses mandatory in each section*

 **Rearrange the order:** You can move the courses up or down and change their ordering.

 ![](assets/rearrange.png)

+*Rearrange the order of the training*

 **Remove a course:** On the course card, click X, and remove the course from the Learning Path.

 ![](assets/remove-course.png)

+*Remove a course from the Learning Path*

 After you've made the changes, to publish the Learning Path, click Publish.